Get to Know Our Information Center Volunteers

 ELLEN

-How long have you volunteered at Visit Portland?
+How long have you volunteered?

 I originally started working at the 245 Commercial Street location.
 So it must be at least 20 years.